 Skip Content

 Wondering what the best things to do in LaGrange are?
-LaGrange, Georgia is located in the foothills of the Georgia Piedmont, just southwest of Atlanta.
-Though, some say the region reminds them of another place all together.
+LaGrange, GA is located in the foothills of the Georgia Piedmont, just southwest of Atlanta.

-General Marquis de Lafayette named the town back in the early 1800’s.
-When he first set eyes on the area’s rolling terrain he was reminded of his estate in France.
+Fun fact: General Marquis de Lafayette named the town back in the early 1800’s.
+When he first set eyes on the area’s rolling terrain he was reminded of his estate in France!

 1. Hills & Dales Estate